deebloo/yngvi/README.md

 ### HUGE THANKS TO [WEEWX](http://weewx.com/) FOR DECODING THE VARIOUS MESSAGES FROM THE ACURITE DISPLAY

 Dashboard for weather data collected from Acurite 5-1 weather station.
-Only tested with the 5-1 weather station and [display for 5-1 weather station](https://www.acurite.com/shop-all/weather-instruments/weather-stations/5-in-1-color-weather-station-with-weather-ticker.html).
-(Cause that's what I have!)
+In one of two ways.

+1) Indoor Acurite console
+2) RTL-SDR (Software Defined Radio)

 Pulls data from display and populates InfluxDb with Grafana visualizations.